 Have you had this experience?
 You’re bored with your hair, so you chop it off.
 After a few months, you decide to grow it out...only to cut it short again.
 You’ve cycled through this so many times that you’re ready to try something different.
-You want to break the pattern.
-Switch it up.
-But you don’t know what to do.
-It’s safe to say, we’ve all been there at one point or other.
+You want to switch it up but you don’t know what to do.
+It’s safe to say, we’ve all been there at one point or another.

-If you’re looking for a change without cutting your hair, why not try adding dimension with highlights?
+If you’re looking for a change without cutting your hair, why not try adding dimension with some highlights?
 It’s a time commitment in the salon chair, yes, but hey, all good things take time, right?
-There are various kinds to choose from, from balayage and babylights.
+From balayage to babylights and ombré to sombré.
 If you're not sure what these terms mean, you're not alone.

-To help you get started on your hair colour journey, Thompson breaks down all the different types of highlights you can get for your hair.
+To help you get started on your hair color journey, Thompson breaks down all the different types of highlights you can get for your hair.
 Keep scrolling for your next hair change inspiration.

-“Ombre is a look where the hair color goes from one color to another in a gradient or a shadow tone,” shares Christine.
+“Ombré is a look where the hair color goes from one color to another in a gradient or a shadow tone,” shares Christine.
 This is another low-commitment look, as you can go a while longer between salon visits (roots here are key, so even if they grow out, you won't have to race in for a touch-up).

 Sombré is an example of mashup terminology.
-It’s the combination of “subtle” and “ombre,” explains Christine and is exactly what it sounds: a subtle blend of a darker shade at the root to a light shade at the ends.
+It’s the combination of “subtle” and “ombré,” explains Thompson and is exactly what it sounds: a subtle blend of a darker shade at the root to a light shade at the ends.

 Face-framing highlights focus the lighter color on, naturally, the hair that frames your face.
 The resulting look helps to open and brighten your face and is among the most natural because it lightens the hair where it would be naturally lightened by the sun.
 Plus, as a bonus: it requires a lot less upkeep than a classic, overall highlight and looks natural even as it grows out.